-Athol Park is a smaller suburb in South Australia within the Charles Sturt local government area (postcode 5012).
-With a population of 2,023, the suburb has a mix of young professionals and families with a median age of 34.
+Athol Park is a compact suburb in South Australia within the Charles Sturt local government area (postcode 5012).
+It is home to about 2,023 residents, with a blend of families and working-age professionals and a median age of 34.
 Households earn a median income of $72K per year, with an average household size of 2.7 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.1% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are community & personal service, labourers, professionals.
+Employment in the area leans toward healthcare and manufacturing.
 The top ancestries reported are Vietnamese, English, Australian.

-The median house price in Athol Park is $907,000, having remained flat 0% over the past year.
-The current median weekly rent is $544.
-This gives a gross rental yield of approximately 3.1%.
+Median house prices in Athol Park stand at $862,000, having moved lower by 4.9% over the last twelve months.
+The current median weekly rent is $555.
+This gives a gross rental yield of approximately 3.3%.
 The median monthly mortgage repayment is $1,500.

 Public transport access includes 16 bus stops.
 The crime rate in the Charles Sturt LGA is moderate at 6,970 incidents per 100,000 population.

-From an investment perspective, Athol Park offers a gross rental yield of 3.1%, rated as moderate yield.
-Property prices are near the state median ($907K/$950K).
-The price-to-income ratio of 12.6x is considered stretched.
-House prices have moved +0.0% year-on-year.
+On the investment side, The gross rental yield works out to roughly 3.3%, which reads as moderate yield.
+Property prices are near the state median ($862K/$950K).
+The price-to-income ratio of 12.0x is considered stretched.
+House prices have moved -4.9% year-on-year.
+Population growth of +1.1% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.